Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

-We categorize tweets into three groups for our time-based horizontal analysis, based on their note statuses and classifications.
+In this section, we employ Difference-in-Differences (DiD) to analyze whether the introduction of the Community Notes feature and its roll-out to users in the \US and around the world has reduced engagement with misinformation on X/Twitter (\ie, at the feature roll-out level).
+For this purpose, we categorize tweets into three groups based on their note statuses and classifications.
 The first group, F-CRH, consists of tweets with notes that indicate they are potentially misleading and are currently rated helpful.
 Notes with CRH status are in the highest priority and displayed on the corresponding tweets directly.
-Misleading tweets (i.e., misinformation, false information) in the F-CRH group contain at least one CRH note and can also contain other NMR or CRNH notes.
+Misleading tweets (\ie, misinformation, false information) in the F-CRH group contain at least one CRH note and can also contain other NMR or CRNH notes.
 The number of tweets in the F-CRH group is 3,387.
 As of April 13, 2023, Community Notes has different status control rules for notes indicating misleading and not misleading.
 Notes marking corresponding tweets as ``not misleading'' have no CRH status, even if they have enough ratings and high helpfulness scores.
-Considering this part of tweets, we have the second group, T-NMR, which includes tweets with NMR notes that indicate they are not misleading (i.e., true information) and have at least 5 ratings.
+Considering this subset of tweets, we have the second group, T-NMR, which includes tweets with NMR notes indicating that they are not misleading (\ie, true information) and have at least 5 ratings.
 Excluding tweets in the F-CRH group, the T-NMR group has 5,602 tweets with a high probability of being true.
-The third group, F-NCRH, includes tweets with notes that indicate they are potentially misleading, but are not in CRH status.
-Excluding tweets in F-CRH and T-NMR groups, the F-NCRH group contains 20,669 unique tweets.
+The third group, F-NCRH, includes tweets with notes indicating that they are potentially misleading but do not have a CRH status.
+Excluding tweets in the F-CRH and T-NMR groups, the F-NCRH group contains 20,669 unique tweets.